vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 import TabItem from '@theme/TabItem';

 ## Setting up the server and building the software
 The Vega node is the implementation of the Vega protocol.
-It secures the network using VEGA, the network's governance and staking token, and relies on a BFT consensus engine ([Tendermint](https://tendermint.com/)).
+It secures the network using VEGA, the network's governance and staking token, and relies on a BFT consensus engine ([Tendermint ↗](https://tendermint.com/)).

 The data node offers a set of APIs to query the state of the network.
 It works as a pair with a Vega node (started in non-validator mode) to reconcile the state of the application and serve rich APIs.